Model Theory of Generic Vector Space Endomorphisms: Proof of the Characterization

-\subsection{Proof of ``$\Rightarrow$"}
+\subsection{Proof of ``$\Rightarrow$''}

-The goal of this Section is to prove the direction from left to right of Theorem \ref{theorem_big_characterization}, but for generalized $C$-sequence-systems, which we define now.
-This gives us more flexibility in future papers, since $C$-sequence-systems as in Definition \ref{def_c_sequence_system} do not appear as natural as the generalized ones.
+The goal of this section is to prove the direction from left to right of Theorem \ref{theorem_big_characterization}, but for generalized $C$-sequence-systems, which we define now.
+A special form of these generalized $C$-sequence-systems will appear in a future paper, where we prove that if $T$ satisfies \Hfour{} and is \NATP{}, then the model companion of $T^C_\theta$ is also \NATP{} for any $C \in \Cc$.